lunarcd/lunarcd/README.md

 ## 🐸 About Me

-**Backend Development:** Designing scalable, reliable, and high-performance systems.
+**Backend Developer:** Designing scalable, reliable, and high-performance systems.

 ---